Tips To Protect Your Retirement Funds Post Inflation

 Instead of depositing the lump sum into your account, why not re-invest it in a non-cumulative fixed deposit?
 This way, not only will your money grow further, it will also give you timely payouts, thereby replacing a salary.
 A non-cumulative FD that can help you make good use of your provident fund’s maturity amount, is one offered by Bajaj Finance.

-This Fixed Deposit offers high returns, and has an excellent stability rating.
+This FD (Fixed Deposit) offers high returns, and has an excellent stability rating.
 It offers payouts on a monthly, quarterly, semi-annual and annual basis.
 It also gives you flexibility with regards to the investment amount and tenor.
+You can check maturity amount anytime by using online FD Calculator.

 4. Consider Commercial Property